What You Should Know About Dog Ticks

 Tick season can vary depending on where you live.
 In general, summer and fall are peak periods when ticks are most prevalent.
 However, because ticks like warmer climates, those who live in regions that stay warm year-round are at higher risk of more insidious tick issues.
 But this doesn't mean you should cease tick prevention measures when the temperature drops.
-Most veterinarians will recommend that you continue tick prevention efforts year-round in accordance with the instructions on your tick prevention of choice.
+Most veterinarians will recommend that you continue tick prevention efforts year-round with your tick prevention of choice.

-As a general rule, if your area’s average temperature is below 40 degrees Fahrenheit, your tick risk is low.
+Generally, if your area’s average temperature is below 40 degrees Fahrenheit, your tick risk is low.
 If your average temperature is between 40 and 64 degrees, you are at a moderate tick risk.
-Regions where average temperatures are typically 65 degrees and above are at the highest risk for ticks.
+Regions where average temperatures are typically 65 degrees and above are at the highest risk for ticks on dogs.

 Where Do Ticks Live?